Choosing Good Health is Like Winning the Trifecta

 Also, if I am in continuous communication with them — such as a friend — I urge them to be honest with me.
 There are few things that will shut down my interest faster than if I find out someone has been undermining my efforts to help them.

-Trifecta is a term typically used in horse racing when a bettor predicts the exact order of the first, second and third place finishers.
-I use it in this discussion about health because these three conditions must be in perfect working order [tri-(per)fecta] to facilitate the maintenance — or achievement — of health:
+Trifecta is a term used in horse racing when a bettor predicts the exact order of the first, second and third place finishers (derived from tri + perfecta).
+I use it in this discussion about health because interest, responsibility, and discipline must be in perfect working order to facilitate the maintenance — or achievement — of health:

 - Without Interest, the concepts of Responsibility and Discipline are irrelevant.